 Catalog Number: 190101

 MaterialPure Actin is extracted from rabbit skeletal muscle using an optimized version of the method of Spudich and Watt (1971) and lyophilized by an adaptation of the method of Dráberová et al. (2010).
-The resulting product is >90% pure (Figure 1) and >80% polymerization competent (Figure 2).
-Possible contaminants include a-actinin (100 kDa, Figure 1).
-For actin >99% pure, see our Ultra-Pure Actin product (Cat.
+The resulting actin protein is >90% pure (Figure 1) and >80% polymerization competent (Figure 2).
+Possible contaminants include a-actinin (100 kDa).
+For actin protein of >99% purity, see our Ultra-Pure Actin product (Cat.
 No. 160101).
-Pure Actin is supplied as a white powder with an actin-to-powder weight ratio of 1:3.
+Pure Actin is supplied as a white powder.
 When reconstituted with ultrapure water to 9 mg/ml, the buffer conditions are 2 mM Tris-HCl, 0.2 mM CaCl2, 0.2 mM ATP, 1 mM DTT, and 0.25 M Trehalose, pH 8.0.
 Note that 1 mg actin protein is supplied as 3 mg powder (extra mass attributed to trehalose, a lyoprotectant), and reconstitution/dilution should be based on the actin protein concentration.

-Greater purity at a better price.
+Greater Purity at a Better Price